jhzrmx/laragon-lite/README.md

 ## What is Laragon?

-Laragon is a portable, isolated, fast & powerful universal development environment for PHP, Node.js, Python, Java, Go, Ruby.
+Laragon is a portable, isolated, fast & powerful universal web development environment.
 It is fast, lightweight, easy-to-use and easy-to-extend.

 Laragon is great for building and managing modern web applications.
 It is focused on performance  - designed around stability, simplicity, flexibility and freedom.